Concerns about FedEx Field complicate Washington’s 2026 World Cup bid

 “As the selection process remains ongoing and is expected to be finalized by Q1/Q2 of this year, FIFA is not in a position to comment on individual candidate host cities,” a FIFA spokesman said in a statement to The Washington Post.

-Terry Hasseltine, executive director of the Maryland Sports Commission, which is leading Baltimore’s campaign, said the suggestion of a Baltimore-Washington bid “has been put out there [by fans] but it’s something we are leaving to the international and national governing body to determine what is the best case for the United States.”
+Terry Hasseltine, executive director of the Maryland Sports Commission, which is leading Baltimore’s campaign, said the suggestion of a Baltimore-Washington bid “has been put out there [by fans], but it’s something we are leaving to the international and national governing body to determine what is the best case for the United States.”

 He added, “We’ve been very clear from our position — and D.C. has been very clear in their position — that we have two separate entities, and should [organizers] determine otherwise, that is up to them.”